luetkemj/jsrlt/tutorial/part7.md

 }, 100);
 ```

-Once in the braces we use the mouse event to calculate our location on the grid which is used to access any entities at the current location.
+Once in the braces we use the mouse event (e) to calculate our location on the grid which is used to access any entities at the current location from cache.
 We also clear the info bar.

 ```javascript
 const [x, y] = pxToCell(e);